How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 • do not lift heavy objects weighing more than 3 kg;

-• avoid colds, strengthen immunity;
+• avoid colds, strengthen the immune system;

 • do not stay in the sun for a long time, use sunglasses when going outside;

-First 48 hours - features
+The first 48 hours - features

 In the first 2 days after the operation, the body is in a state of stress.
 Therefore, any negative impact on the affected area can provoke the development of complications.